bekk/bekk-christmas/post/ml/reinforcement-learnign-explaos.md

 Instead of looking at all the possible moves, AlphaGo uses a Monte Carlo tree search to suggest moves based on knowledge it has previously learnt by its neural network.
 This makes it _think_ in a way that might make it resemble humans more than computers.

-Remember: DeepMind's ultimate goal is to _solve_ general intelligence.
-While AlphaGo trained and improved on its own, it also needed human games, so the natural next step was to create a version that could learn _only_ by itself.
+Remember: DeepMind's ultimate goal is to _solve_ general intelligence, to create computers capable of learning any task.
+While AlphaGo trained and improved on its own, it also needed human games to learn from, so the natural next step was to create a version that could learn _only_ by itself.
 Humans are after all fallible.
 In 2017, they created _AlphaGo Zero_ and _Alpha Zero_, programs that were capable of learning only by playing itself.
 AlphaZero also learnt to play Chess and Shogi better than all previous players, both humans and machines.
 With its ability to learn to play any two-player perfect information games, it had broken another milestone in the quest for general intelligence.

 But we're not done yet.
 Only one month ago, DeepMind presented a new model, *AlphaMu*, with an even higher degree of generality.
 Although AlphaZero learnt to play games with no human guidance on how to excel at them, they obviously needed to know the rules in advance, right?
 Well, this new model doesn't even need to know the rules of the games it plays.
 It also achieved state-of-the-art performance in 57 Atari games as well as matching the performance of AlphaZero at chess, go and shogi!